 fi

-.
-This timeframe is up to you to chose.
-You can see here how to configure a cronjob on MacOS.
-For Linux it is similar.
-On Windows I used WSL to fetch the latest version of the database and copy it over to the windows side.
-As I don't use windows anymore I don't care how to solve the challenge on this system.
-For my android I use the app termux to sync the file via git.
-Here is another script for termux to fetch the latest version and copy the file into the android storage space.
+On Windows, I used WSL to fetch the latest version of the database and copy it over to the Windows side.
+However, since I no longer use Windows, I won't address those specific challenges.
+For Android, I use the app termux to sync the file via Git.
+Here's another script for Termux to fetch the latest version and copy the file into the Android storage space.

 #!/bin/bash